An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution: Review of RHD Formulation

 We approximate $\chi_{0F}$ as $\chi_{0\mathrm{R}}$ when deriving the last expression, since $E_{\mathrm{rad,T}}$ dominates only in the optically thick regime.
 With the above modifications, Equations~\eqref{eq_basic:Egas}--\eqref{eq_basic:G} can be rewritten as

 where the vectors $\bm{G}_\mr{S}$ and $\bm{G}_\mr{T}$ represent the radiation force densities associated with the streaming and trapped photon components, respectively.
 Note that Equation~\eqref{eq_ST:F} now describes the evolution of the streaming photon flux $\bm{F}_\mathrm{S}$, rather than the total radiative flux.
-The radiation pressure tensor $\ten{P}_\mr{rad,S}$ is calculated from $E_\mr{rad,S}$ and $\bm{F}_\mr{S}$ in the same manner as Equation~\eqref{eq:D},
+The radiation-pressure tensor $\ten{P}_\mr{rad,S}$ is calculated from $E_\mr{rad,S}$ and $\bm{F}_\mr{S}$ in the same manner as Equation~\eqref{eq:D},

 These equations are equivalent to those presented in Appendix B of \citet{Rosdahl_and_Teyssier_2015}, except for some differences.
 First, we have not yet applied the RSLA to these equations.
 Next, we include scattering opacity, use lab frame quantities for the energy densities appearing in the radiation four-force terms, and retain only the dominant terms as described in Appendix~\ref{sec:app_dom}.
 Furthermore, we do not evolve the streaming and trapped energy densities separately, but instead describe the time evolution of their sum using Equation~\eqref{eq_ST:Erad}.
 This choice of evolving the combined quantity, rather than treating the two components individually, is merely a matter of formulation and does not represent a fundamental difference.